HaYogev: Modern era

 The moshav was founded in 1949 by a youth group from Austria, Germany, Romania and Israel who were members of the Beit Eshel lookout, which was destroyed during the 1948 Arab–Israeli War.
-Part of the land had previously belonged to the depopulated Palestinian-Turkmen village of Khirbat Lid.
+It was located on land near the former depopulated Palestinian-Turkmen village of Khirbat Lid.

 The access road was paved in 1951, but only part of it, which made it difficult for the inhabitants of the moshav for years until the road was completed at the end of 1956.
 Each farm was allocated between 65 and 70 dunams, half of it in the orchard and half in the communal groves.
 However, development of the moshav was stopped in the early period due to water shortages.
 This problem was resolved in 1955 when the moshav was connected to the wells of Mekorot in the Megiddo region.
 Another problem was the theft of cows and sheep by infiltrators.
 At the end of 1958 the moshav was connected to the electricity grid and in 1960 a post office branch was opened in the village.

 The economy of the moshav is based on agriculture, including field crops, an olive press, dairy farms, poultry farms, greenhouses, as well as small businesses in various fields such as flower shops, organic crops, farm-to-table cooking workshops, horse stables which export to the Arab World and green construction.
 It is a home to the first free range organic-certified egg farm in Israel.
 The village also has an agricultural circus, a local cheese shop, a local chocolatier and a coffee stand.